 - Tempered glass is a stronger, safer option.
 If shattered, it breaks into round pieces instead of sharp shards.

-- Patterned glass adds character and flair.
+- Patterned shower door glass adds character and flair.

 The best shower door for your bath adds both style and function.
-Sliding, hinge and pivot ar the three types of shower doors that are the most popular.
+Sliding, hinge and pivot are the three types of shower doors that are the most popular.
 However, there are over 12 types of shower door styles to choose from.
 Select from clear to patterned glass and create a unique look for your bath.
 Ready to get the best shower door for your home?
 Use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.
-Or if you prefer to have it done for you, get expert design consultation for your showers and more from our professional shower door installation services.
+Or if you prefer to have it done for you, get an expert design consultation for your showers and more with our professional shower door installation services.